synergy2411/db_ui_b2/ref.md

 # useEffect Flavors -

-- useEffect(cb, [])
+- useEffect(cb, []) - componentDidMount
   > CB will execute only one time
-- useEffect(cb, [Dependencies])
+- useEffect(cb, [Dependencies]) - componentDidUpdate
   > CB will execute at initial rendering of component
-  > CB will execute everytime whenever the mentioned dependncy will change
+  > CB will execute everytime whenever the mentioned dependency will change
 - useEffect(cb => cleanUpFn, [Dependencies])
   > cb will execute at initial rendering of component
   > Dependencies' value will change
   > cleanUpFn will execute
   > cb will execute
-  > cleanUpFn will also execute just before the component unload
+  > cleanUpFn will also execute just before the component unload - componentWillUnmount

 # To install JSON Server